DNS Intelligence, what it means and why it is important for protection against cyber attacks

 The latest generation of DNS Intelligence algorithms uses machine learning and, in general, artificial intelligence .
 This is because the amount of data to be analyzed is enormous, and the analysis must be done quickly.
 These algorithms are then integrated into broader solutions to filter browsing, such as FlashStart’s service.

 >> FlashStart is the webfilter that protects over 20 million users.
-Join the community and start your free trial now
+Request a quotation or try it now

 To be specific, FlashStart’s service can boast 92.5 percent effectiveness, meaning 925 sites out of one thousand cataloged are to be considered clean and safe.
 One need not worry about the 75 sites that are left out of the analysis.
 These are incomplete sites, written in unintelligible languages and otherwise harmless.